Last updated on August 18th, 2020

 Advanced Website Search

-Another way to make your e-Commerce website successful is if you make it easy for your customers to do what they want to do ‒ and that is to make a purchase.
+Another way to make your e-Commerce website successful is if you make it easy for your customers to do what they want to do ‒ and that is to find you online and make a purchase.

 You can do that by making sure that you have a search box on the header or sidebar of your website.
 That way, it can be easy for your site visitors to look for the item that they intend to buy.